Special Needs Scholarship

 A different kind of scholarship: The Gardiner Scholarship (PLSA) is different than other state scholarships in that it allows parents to personalize the education of their children with unique abilities by directing money toward a combination of programs and approved providers.
 These include schools, therapists, specialists, curriculum, technology – even a college savings account.

 This scholarship is for Florida students 3 years old through 12th grade or age 22, whichever comes first, with one of the following disabilities: autism spectrum disorder, muscular dystrophy, cerebral palsy, Down syndrome, Prader-Willi syndrome, Spina bifida, Williams syndrome or intellectual disability (severe cognitive impairment).
-Also, students in kindergarten deemed “high risk” due to developmental delays and not older than 5 on Sept.
-1 may be eligible for the year they apply.
+Also, students ages 3, 4 or 5 deemed “high risk” due to developmental delays may be eligible for the year they apply.
+(Please note: Students must not be older than 5 on Sept.
+1.)

 - Students need an Individual Education Plan (IEP) from a Florida school district or a formal diagnosis from a Florida licensed physician or psychologist.